This is the multi-page printable view of this section. Click here to print.

 Create service instances and bindings

 A multi-tenant CAP-based application consumes the following SAP BTP services.
 Some parameters require special attention during service instance creation.
-Service keys (bindings) generate access credentials, which must be provided as Kubernetes Secrets in the namespace where the application is deployed.
+Service keys (bindings) generate access credentials that must be provided as Kubernetes Secrets in the namespace where the application is deployed.

-Other services (not listed here) may also be used depending on your requirements (for example, SAP HTML5 Application Repository service for SAP BTP, Business Logging, and so on).
+Other services (not listed here) may also be required depending on your application (for example, SAP HTML5 Application Repository service for SAP BTP, Business Logging, and others).

 SAP Authorization and Trust Management Service